cobyalvarez/cobyalvarez/README.md

 <h1 align="center">Hello 👋, I'm Coby Alvarez</h1>
 <h3 align="center">A passionate eager to grow Software Engineer</h3>

+-  🌱 I’m currently practicing python, java, HTML, javascript, C++ and other languages to enhance my skills

+- 💞️ I’m looking to gain more experience and sharpen my skills through collaboration

 - 📫 How to reach me: **coby.alvarez13@gmail,.com**

 - ⚡ Fun fact: **I love to tackle new coding projects and learn new skills any chance I get.
 I also love going to the gym and watching anime in my free time.**